guaka/radio/README.md

 Radio Guaka
 ===========

 **Radio Guaka** is an Internet Radio player based on HTML5 and vanilla JavaScript.
-Currently there are only [ad-free](http://moneyless.org/tags/advertising) radio stations, such as SomaFM and Radio Paradise.
+It's not Guaka's music, but radio stations that Guaka likes listening to, such as SomaFM and Radio Paradise.

+Started in 2013 using meteorjs, completely revibed in 2025.

 ## About